dannguyen/smalldata_journalism/projects/inspect-the-web/06-a-bit-for-a-bit.md

 ![](/images/projects/inspect-the-web/06-307-twitter-new-tweets-request.png)

-Look at since_id
+Look at `since_id`
+TK: Explain

-Look at interval: 30000 ms
+Look at `interval`: `30000 ms`
+TK: Explain

 ### Chartbeat Scroll Depth

 Scroll Depth: Pinpoint your
 homepage’s digital fold.

-See exactly where your readers are actively engaging with your stories.
+> See exactly where your readers are actively engaging with your stories.
 And where you’re losing their attention.
 Scroll Depth measures how far down the page your audience is reading so you can adjust your homepage content accordingly.
 We count pixels, so you get data.

+TK Explain

 https://chartbeat.com/privacy/